themudroad/themudroad.github.io/_posts/2025-1-17-the-golden-gate.markdown

 Six thirty in the morning in a canvas chair at the Golden Gate National Park campsite.
 The day is fixing to be hot again – wind makes a rushing sound in the leaves of the big tree over my tent.
 Willows line the dried-out gully that would be a stream or a creek if the water was running, crooked charcoal lines among the backlit green.

-> The Golden Gate

 Up early, the ground hard against my ribs, my hip.
 We are deflated, my air-mattress and I. Listened for a while on my back to the activity in camp.
 Christmas coming and lots of folks going.
 Trying to get on the road early or just enamoured of a day out in the wild - who can say?

-Four hours back to the suburbs and then what?
+> Four hours back to the suburbs and then what?

 I’m not suited to being alone.
 It takes training.
 I’m looking for some inspiration, a spark.
 My sentences are like one-line book reports.
 No music.
 No wonder.
 Even my handwriting is falling apart.